ibm-cloud-docs/solution-tutorials/big-data-analytics-spark.md

 # Big Data Analytics with Apache Spark

 In this tutorial, we are going to analyze and visualize data sets using IBM Data Science Experience, Jupyter Notebooks and the Apache Spark service on IBM Cloud.
+First, we combine data about population growth, life expectancy and country ISO codes into a single data frame.
+Then, we query and visualize that data in several ways using the Pixiedust library for Python.

 ![](images/solution23/Architecture.png)